-Mark Grace Golf brings over 19 years of teaching experience to the Golf Academy, helping golfers of all ages and skill levels improve their game.
+Mark Grace Golf brings over 25 years of teaching experience to Mark Grace Golf Academy, helping golfers of all ages and skill levels improve their game.

 Originally from Rochester, New York, Mark attended the University of Buffalo where he earned a Bachelors degree in Political Science.
 Introduced to golf as a child by his father, he was later inspired to teach golf after attending the Ryder Cup at Oak Hill Country Club in 1995.

 - Director of Golf at the Golf Academy of Memphis

 - Teaching Professional @ Irene Golf and Country Club